How to Keep Your Stucco Siding Looking Great!

 4. Watch out for holes.

 As stucco ages, it can be apt to crack.
 You’ll need to keep an eye on your home, especially if it is already quite old.
 Luckily, cracked stucco is easy enough to fix and it won’t be very serious.
 But if you do have cracks, dirt will collect in them and make them stand out even more, making your siding look old and dirty.
 Furthermore, you’ll need to make sure that the damage is only exterior and not structural before you get to patching the area.
-If you’re unsure, call a contractor like an Atlanta siding company that specializes in exterior siding.
+If you’re unsure, call a contractor that specializes in exterior siding.
 They’ll be able ot tell you pretty quickly if there’s anything to worry about.

 5. Don’t put off repainting.